NathanHM/maedras-vault/content/Sessions/Session 19.md

 - The party decide to recreate symbols from the vision at the next [[Transport Circles|transport circle]] they visit
 - The party receive flash of the cult's next target: [[Dinn Greenway]]
 - Mimicking the choice, Gilbert closes his fist on a vine and candle; he gains Insight advantage for 24 hours
-- Fire flickers around Gilbert, making him more detectable to [[Cult of the Eternal Ember|cult members]]
+- Fire flickers around Gilbert, making him more detectable to [[The Eternal Ember Cult|cult members]]
 - Detect thoughts reveals attention is focused on Gilbert.
 Going downstairs, he spots a paladin
 - The party escapes through a window with Kalamari, Dawn and Lera
-- The session ends with the party outside rushing to the [[Purple Tulip]]—except Max, still downstairs disguised as a twinky Paladin
+- The session ends with the party outside rushing to the [[Kilsa#Purple Tulip|Purple Tulip]]—except Max, still downstairs disguised as a twinky Paladin